fer77/Using-Redux/notes.md

 ##   Reducer
-A reducer is _a function that returns a piece of the allocation state_  You can think of it as a javascript object:
+A reducer function is _a function that returns a piece of the allocation state_  You can think of it as a javascript object:
 `{
   books: [{title: 'Some Book'}, {title:'Some Other Book'}],
   activeBook: {title: 'Some Boring Book'}